-The Polish and German press are reacting to information on the acquisition of the Turkish Bayraktar TB-2 reconnaissance drones for the needs of the Polish armed forces.
+The Polish and German press are reacting to information on the acquisition of Turkish strike and reconnaissance for the needs of the Polish armed forces. drones Bayraktar TB-2.
 Earlier in Poland, it was noted that the decision to purchase UAVs was made based on the successful combat use of these drones during the conflict in Nagorno-Karabakh.

 Assessing the Polish purchase of Turkish drones, the German newspaper Die Welt writes that the appearance of the Bayraktar attack "significantly increases the combat capability of the Polish army."
 From the material of the German magazine with reference to the security expert of the European Council on Foreign Relations Ulrike Franke:

 According to the correspondent of the aforementioned publication in Warsaw, Philip Fritz, Poland has become the second EU country after France, which has acquired shock drones.